The Brothers Karamazov: Reception and influence

 Nobel Prize laureate William Faulkner reread the book regularly, claiming it as his greatest literary inspiration next to Shakespeare's works and the Bible.
 He once wrote that American literature had yet to produce anything great enough to compare with Dostoyevsky's novel.

 In an essay on The Brothers Karamazov, written after the Russian Revolution and the First World War, Nobel Prize-winning author Hermann Hesse described Dostoevsky as not a "poet" but a "prophet".
 British writer W. Somerset Maugham included the book in his list of ten greatest novels in the world.

 Contemporary Turkish Nobel Prize-winning writer Orhan Pamuk said during a lecture in St. Petersburg that the first time he read The Brothers Karamazov, his life was changed.
 He felt Dostoyevsky, through his storytelling, revealed completely unique insight into life and human nature.

 American philosophical novelist Walker Percy said in an interview:I suppose my model is nearly always Dostoevsky, who was a man of very strong convictions, but his characters illustrated and incarnated the most powerful themes and issues and trends of his day.
 I think maybe the greatest novel of all time is The Brothers Karamazov which...almost prophesies and prefigures everything—all the bloody mess and the issues of the 20th century.Pope Benedict XVI cited the book in the 2007 encyclical Spe Salvi.

 Soviet leader Joseph Stalin had read Dostoevsky since his youth and considered the author as a great psychologist.
 His copy of The Brothers Karamazov reveals extensive highlights and notes in the margins that he made while reading the work, which have been studied and analyzed by multiple researchers.

-According to Serbian state news agency Tanjug, Serbian president Aleksandar Vučić described Dostoevsky as his best-loved novelist, saying: "The Brothers Karamazov may be the best work of world literature."
-American First Lady Laura Bush has said she is an admirer of the novel.
-Former United States secretary of state and First Lady Hillary Clinton mentioned the novel as her favorite book of all time.